Whooping cough (pertussis)

 Immunisation of older children also protects babies under 2 months (when whooping cough can be very severe) because there will be fewer children in the community who can spread the infection to babies (babies are not protected by antibodies from their mother).

 There is now a vaccine to protect children over 10 years and adults.
 This booster works if the person had a full set of immunisation as a baby.

-Immunisation is recommended to be given with tetanus and diphtheria at the age of 15-17 years (one injection with three vaccines).
+Immunisation is recommended to be given with tetanus and diphtheria in Year 8 (one injection with three vaccines).
 This immunisation is provided free in Australia.

 Immunisation is also recommended for